purescript/documentation/guides/FFI-Tips.md

 };
 ```

 Calling these functions directly in the FFI code isn't recommended as it makes the code brittle to changes in the code generator.
-Additionally, doing this can cause problems when using `psc-bundle` for dead code elimination.
+Additionally, doing this can cause problems when using `purs bundle` for dead code elimination.

 The recommended approach is to add extra arguments to your FFI-defined function to accept the functions you need to call as arguments: